The Silence Was a Choice

 The silence was a choice.
 And we chose to break it.

-And while others continue to rationalize, enable, gaslight the past, and cosplay innocence, we deal with the wreckage.
+And while others continue to rationalize, enable, gaslight, and feign innocence, we deal with the aftermath.

 The truth never got said out loud.
 Not by them.